asahi-alarm/asahi-alarm/README.md

 ## Steam

 We now also have steam support!
+Check the [Fedora Asahi announcement](https://docs.fedoraproject.org/en-US/fedora-asahi-remix/x86-support/) for details on how it works.

 If you are on our new repo, you can just

 ```bash
 sudo pacman -Sy steam